Whoops, we’re profitable

 In June I had laid out a plan with my team to get to profitability, codenamed Project Gemini.
 It involved cutting expenses, increasing revenue and raising a bridge round from angel investors to give us more time until revenue > expenses.

-Of course, I should have known that that nothing would go according to plan.
+Of course, I should have known that nothing would go according to plan.

 “Plans are useless, but planning is indispensable.” – Dwight D. Eisenhower